Ketosis: Medication considerations

 Some medications require attention when in a state of ketosis, especially several classes of diabetes medication.
 SGLT2 inhibitor medications have been associated with cases of euglycemic ketoacidosis – a rare state of high ketones causing a metabolic acidosis with normal blood glucose levels.
 This usually occurs with missed insulin doses, illness, dehydration or adherence to a low-carbohydrate diet while taking the medication.
 Additionally, medications used to directly lower blood glucose including insulin and sulfonylureas may cause hypoglycemia if they are not titrated prior to starting a diet that results in ketosis.

 Adverse effects

 There may be side effects when changing over from glucose metabolism to fat metabolism.
 These may include headache, fatigue, dizziness, insomnia, difficulty in exercise tolerance, constipation, and nausea, especially in the first days and weeks after starting a ketogenic diet.
 Breath may develop a sweet, fruity flavor via production of acetone that is exhaled because of its high volatility.

-Most adverse effects of long-term ketosis reported are in children because of its longstanding acceptance as a treatment for pediatric epilepsy.
+Most adverse effects of long-term ketosis are reported among children because of its longstanding acceptance as a treatment for pediatric epilepsy.
 These include compromised bone health, stunted growth, hyperlipidemia, and kidney stones.